-As part of a wide-ranging set of reform proposals to enhance the capacity of Hong Kong's education system to keep up with the environment and the needs of the 21st century, the Education Commission (EC) in 2000 recommended a system of Basic Competency Assessments in Chinese, English and Mathematics at various stages of compulsory education.
-These proposals were contained in the Education Commission Report (2000) entitled Learning for Life, Learning through Life.
+In Hong Kong, the Education Commission (EC) in 2000 recommended a system of Basic Competency Assessments in Chinese, English and Mathematics at various stages of compulsory education in the Education Commission Report (2000) entitled Learning for Life, Learning through Life.
 It was anticipated that the data provided by these assessments would be used in planning curriculum, designing teaching methods and providing assistance to schools and students so as to enhance the effectiveness of learning and teaching.